python/typing/docs/spec/annotations.rst

   the old assignment syntax, or the ``TypeAliasType`` constructor)
 * The type arguments of a generic class (which may appear in a base class or in a constructor call)
-* The definitions of fields in the class-based forms for creating :ref:`TypedDict <typeddict>` and :ref:`NamedTuple <namedtuple>` types
+* The definitions of fields in the functional forms for creating :ref:`TypedDict <typeddict>` and :ref:`NamedTuple <namedtuple>` types
 * The base type in the definition of a :ref:`NewType <newtype>`